What is a Community Website in WordPress

 This action will move the fields we added to the group onto the registration page.
 When users register, they will complete these fields, and after submission, their provided information will appear on their profile pages.
 Now, let’s move on to the page assignment.
 To display this page on the frontend, you need to assign it.
 To do this, start by going to the ‘Global Settings’ within ProfileGrid’s options, then select ‘General.’
 This will take you to a page where you can customize the appearance of the frontend profile and assign pages, among other options.

 As you can see from the above image we selected the ‘Registration’ page where there is option to assign this particular page.
 Likewise, on the same page, you can decide the page where user will redirect after completing the registration form or after the user log in.
 All these pages are created in the same manner we created the registration page.
-For example, paste the shortcodes PM_Profile or PM_Login on the default pages created by ProfileGrid, publish them and then assign them.
+For example, paste the shortcodes [profilegrid_login] or [profilegrid_user_groups_area] on the default pages created by ProfileGrid, publish them and then assign them.

 Creating Group Wall

 Given above is the frontend view of a group wall.
 This page will generate interaction between members of a specific group.
 Here they can communicate, share photos, comment on other’s posts.
-Once created, this wall appears on every group so that admin doesn’t have to create walls separately for each group.
-Now we are almost at the fag end of your ultimate Guide to Create Membership Site with WordPress.

 Frontend Group Creation

-I have already told you, ProfileGrid allows users to create a complete community-based site.
+As seen above ProfileGrid allows users to create a complete community-based site.
 Where users, not only get to interact with each other, they also have significant roles.
 The frontend group creation is one such role that registered users can enjoy.
 This, in turn, will help your site to grow and become robust, attracting more and more users.
 Here is a tutorial to set up groups from frontend user profiles.

 In this guide on how to create a community site using WordPress, we discovered that ProfileGrid is a prime example of a user-friendly plugin seamlessly compatible with WordPress.
 It empowers users to establish effective community sites without requiring coding skills.
 Create your first community site in WordPress and let us know how it goes.